Vocal Exercises for Singers

 - Eat a well balance & healthy diet.

 - Train with a qualified teacher regularly.

-- Speak at a normal volume & comfortable pitch
+- Speak at a natural volume & comfortable pitch.

 - Seek medical advice if you have prolonged hoarseness.